chrismaltusch/advent-of-code/README.md

-# Advent of Code 2023 - Personal Python Journey
+# Advent of Code 2023 - Personal Python Development

 ## Introduction

 Welcome to the thrilling world of coding challenges!
-This README is mytrusty guide as I embark on the Advent of Code, a journey filled with puzzles and learning.
-Perfect for novices, this Python adventure promises fun and growth.
+This README is my trusty guide as I embark on the Advent of Code, a journey filled with puzzles and learning.
+This Python adventure promises fun and growth.

 ## Getting Started